a closeup of a kissing bug on a plant outdoors

 Kissing bugs are known for their elongated, oval-shaped bodies.
 They can be colored in shades of brown or black (occasionally with red, yellow, or tan markings on their abdomen), and are between ¾ to 1¼ inches.

 These parasitic pests have their origins in Mexico and Central and South America.
-In recent times, though, they’ve been spotted in several regions of the United States – including Bristol and Johnson City TN.
+In recent times, though, they’ve been spotted in several regions of the United States – including Bristol and Johnson City.
 Kissing bugs primarily live outdoors near their usual hosts, which may include many wild and domesticated animals as well as humans.
 But they have been known to come into homes through open doors and windows, where they may hide in pet bedding and other secluded areas.

 Treating a Kissing Bug Bite